Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

+\end{Schunk} The plot excludes the districts 03401 (SK Delmenhorst) and 03405 (SK Wilhelmshaven) without any reported cases.
+Obviously, the districts have been affected by measles to a very heterogeneous extent during these two years.

-\end{Schunk} An animation of the data can be easily produced as well.
+An animation of the data can be easily produced as well.
 We recommend to use converters of the \pkg{animation} package, e.g., to watch the series of plots in a web browser.
-The following code will generate weekly disease maps during the year 2001 with the respective total number of cases shown in a legend and an evolving time series plot at the bottom: \begin{Schunk} \begin{Sinput} R> library("animation") R> saveHTML(animate(measlesWeserEms, tps = 1:52, total.args = list()), + title = "Evolution of the measles epidemic in the Weser-Ems region", + ani.width = 500, ani.height = 600) \end{Sinput} \end{Schunk}
+The following code will generate weekly disease maps during the year 2001 with the respective total number of cases shown in a legend and -- if package \pkg{gridExtra} \citep{R:gridExtra} is available -- an evolving time-series plot at the bottom: \begin{Schunk} \begin{Sinput} R> animation::saveHTML( + animate(measlesWeserEms, tps = 1:52, total.args = list()), + title = "Evolution of the measles epidemic in the Weser-Ems region, 2001", + ani.width = 500, ani.height = 600) \end{Sinput} \end{Schunk}